jamiecollinson/jamiecollinson.com/content/post/disassembling-ricoh-gr-for-sensor-cleaning.md

 Use the tweezers to disconnect the white cable.

 When you do this be careful of the contacts on the cable - a reader emailed me that he had damaged the contacts and had to alter the cable to make some buttons work after reassembly.
 He recommends leaving the cable in place to avoid this risk, which I haven't tried but sounds like it would work fine but perhaps be more fiddly.
+Another reader emailed that they had left the white cable connected to the back panel during the rest of the operation and this worked fine.

 ![Detach white cable](/img/IMG_20160131_125201.jpg)